-Amounts owed by group undertakings - amounts falling due after more than one year includes a loan to Tata Consumer Products UK Group Limited amounting to £39,191k (2021: £39,936k) which is interest free, unsecured and repayable on demand.
+Amounts owed by group undertakings - amounts falling due after more than one year includes a loan to Tata Consumer Products UK Group Limited amounting to £34,734k (2022: £39,191k) which is interest free, unsecured and repayable on demand.
 However the company has provided a letter to Tata Consumer Products UK Group Limited confirming that it will not require the repayment of the loan until at least twelve months from the date that these financial statements were approved.
 The borrowings have therefore been treated as payable after more than one year from the balance sheet date.
-Amounts due from group undertakings has been classified as non current assets to the extent it meets with the company's intention not to request for settlement within 12 months.
-Accordingly, the prior period amount of £39,936k has been restated as a non current asset.